Pensions

 The lump sum retirement grant

 If you were in the scheme before 1 April 2008, you will have an automatic lump sum retirement grant as part of your deferred benefits.
-This a tax-free one-off payment made soon after your retirement date.
+This will be shown on your ABS.
+This amount is a one-off payment made soon after your retirement date.

-If you have an automatic lump sum retirement grant, you will be able to increase this amount when you retire.
-Most people will be able to take a lump sum payment as part of their pension benefits even if they don’t have an automatic lump sum retirement grant included.
+If you have an automatic lump sum retirement grant, you will usually be able to increase this amount when you retire.

 For more information about lump sum payments, see Taking your deferred benefits